LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+- Updates to allow moving from multiple folders into one

 ### version 3.27.1
 *Released*: 12 March 2024
 - Merge from release24.3-SNAPSHOT to develop